handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 ## Function data source and schema

-If your **dataSchema** is actually a constructor of an object that doesn't directly expose its members, you can specify functions for the **data** member of each **columns** item.
+If your **dataSchema** is a constructor of an object that doesn't directly expose its members, you can specify functions for the **data** member of each **columns** item.

-The below example shows a small example of using such objects:
+The example below shows how to use such objects:

 ::: example #example7
 ```js